momagu/digitalpsychologylab.github.io/index.md

 <a class="gls" href="#eds">ED</a> symptoms, predominantly female and Caucasian,
 mostly self-reporting symptoms.

-**Average Effect Size**: Most users reported positive experiences with digital interventions, finding them convenient, flexible, and helpful for increasing self-reflection and mindfulness.
+**Key Findings**: Most users reported positive experiences with digital interventions, finding them convenient, flexible, and helpful for increasing self-reflection and mindfulness.
 Digital interventions were effective in reducing <a class="gls" href="#eds">ED</a> thoughts and behaviors.
 However,